javiertuya/visual-assert/README.md

 va.assertEquals("abc def ghi\nmno pqr stu", "abc DEF ghi\nother line\nmno pqr stu");
 ```

-This will produce an html file at the `target` directory that highlights the differences (additions in green, deletions in red):
+This will produce an html file in the `target` directory that highlights the differences (additions in green, deletions in red):

 ![diff-example](docs/diff-file-example.png "Diff example")